vaegue/fit-statusb_pfsense/README.md

         - `pkg add pfSense-pkg-statusb_mon*.txz`

 - no graceful error handling (good LUCK!)
+- pulling dependancies isn't working
-- requires pyserial, which should be pulled in as a dependancy
+- requires pyserial, `pkg install py37-serial` ~~which should be pulled in as a dependancy~~
-- requires dpinger, which is installed on pfSense by default, but should also be pulled in as a dependancy if you aren't using this on pfSense
+- requires dpinger, which is installed on pfSense by default, ~~but should also be pulled in as a dependancy if you aren't using this on pfSense~~